Famous Delhi Street Food: A Guide for Beginners

-If you are a lover of food, you will adore India’s capital city.
-Delhi has one of the most diverse street food cultures anywhere in the world.
 Enjoying street food is one of the most iconic and authentic experiences a traveler can have in Delhi.
-Why listen to me?
-Well, I live in Delhi and eating street food is one of my most favourite things to do.
-I basically eat it every chance I have!
+It’s one of my most favourite things to do in Delhi, and I eat street food every chance I get.

 Delhi’s food is heavily influenced by Punjabi and Mughal cuisines, but the large immigrant population added their own flavour to make the city’s street food some of the best in the world.